A Space for the Unbound: Release and publishing conflict

 A Space for the Unbound was announced to be released in late 2020.
 Chorus Worldwide published the video game in Japan and British video game publisher PQube Games was the global publisher of the console version.
 The developers postponed the release to the Q3 period of 2021, then in April 2021, the game was announced to be released sometime in 2022.

 As part of the promotion of A Space for the Unbound, Mojiken Studio and Toge Productions collaborated with Indonesian comics publishing company Kosmik to create a webcomic titled A Space for the Unbound: Broken Memories.
 The webcomic was released on the LINE Webtoon application on May 20, 2022.

 On August 24, 2022, Toge Productions and Mojiken Studio alleged that PQube Games had taken advantage of them to obtain diversity funds from "a well-known gaming console platform", a grant fund reserved for assisting under-represented game developers during the COVID-19 pandemic.
 Information about the funds was then withheld by PQube Games to "negotiate the increase of their revenue share."
 They denied the allegations, stating that Toge Productions had imposed unreasonable revisions to their agreement terms and that the allegations were the aftermath of Toge Productions's failure to reach the desired agreement.
 As a result of the conflict, Toge Productions postponed the initial release of the game.
 The conflict was resolved when a joint agreement was reached between Toge Productions, Mojiken Studio, PQube Games, and Chorus Worldwide.
 In the agreement, PQube Games provided their grant fund as previously promised, returned the publishing rights to Toge Productions, and handed over the global publishing rights for the console version to Chorus Worldwide.

 After the agreement, the game's developers released a new trailer as part of Nintendo's Indie World Showcase video, which included a worldwide release date of January 19, 2023.
 American video game publisher Serenity Forge released physical copies of the game and a collector's edition, which contains an artbook, on the Q1 period of 2024.
 A mobile version on iOS was announced by Toge Productions on October 8, 2024, and was released on April 4, 2025.
+The Android version was announced on January 16, 2026 at their official YouTube channel, and was released on August 10, 2026.